Cold Boiling Lake to Bumpass Hell Hike in Lassen Volcanic National Park: Wildflowers, Butterflies, and Hydrothermal Wonders

 The lake has a contradictory name for a reason: While the bubbles resemble boiling water, the lake itself is not at boiling temperature.
 In fact, it is considered a "dying" hydrothermal area, where you can see the last remnants of such activity.

-As we made our way around the lake, we encountered more intriguing features: many fire-red dragonflies swarmed around the lake, and what appeared to be Pink Mountain-Heather —according to my research— was just beginning to open its reddish buds, revealing its glowing pink flower tips.
+As we made our way around the lake, we encountered more visually intriguing features: many fire-red dragonflies swarmed around the lake, and what appeared to be Pink Mountain-Heather was just beginning to open its reddish buds, revealing its glowing pink flower tips.

 After passing the shoreline of Cold Boiling Lake, the trail began to ascend gradually to higher ground.
 The lush meadows on the ridges above the lake continued to be home to a constantly changing variety of wildflowers in early July.
 Many trickles of water flowed across the trail, and in some places, the soil was so drenched that it became saturated.
 Where it was particularly wet, the greenery grew even lusher, with vegetation growing high along the sides of the trail, immersing hikers in the dripping grass stalks.